JyllySad/JLS-Audio-Player/README.md

 © 2026 JLS Audio Player.
 Made by JyllyS.

+## Disclaimer

+Please note that this is my first project.
+Because of this, you may encounter some architectural flaws, illogical solutions, and code duplication.

 ## License

 This program is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License as published by the Free Software Foundation, version 3**.